Judith Exner: In popular culture

+Sherilyn Fenn played the character of "Candy Cane", a stripper in the 1992 film Ruby.
+The character is a composite of Candy Barr, Marilyn Monroe, and Exner.

 Judy Campbell was portrayed in the 1998 HBO movie The Rat Pack by Michelle Grace.
 In the 2004 episode "In Camelot" of the TV series The Sopranos, the character of Fran Felstein is based on Judith Exner.
 Campbell was portrayed by Megan Vincent in the 2011 TV series The Kennedys.
 In 2016, she appeared as a character in the third episode of the first season of the television series Timeless, played by Elena Satine.